 SERVICE AND SUGGESTION:

-Pairing options include oysters, scallops, octopus, veal saltimbocca, roasted chicken with Panzanella, Thai Larb Gai with chicken, Thai basil, lime & chili, cioppino, Brie en croute with roasted wild mushrooms.
+Pairing options include oysters, crab, scallops, octopus, veal saltimbocca, roasted chicken with Panzanella, Thai Larb Gai with chicken, curry, Thai basil, lime & chili, cioppino, Brie en croute with roasted wild mushrooms.

 ABOUT THE PRODUCER:

 Randall Grahm was born in Los Angeles in 1953 and attended the University of California at Santa Cruz where he was a permanent Liberal Arts major.
 Some time later he found himself working at the Wine Merchant in Beverly Hills sweeping floors.
 By dint of exceptionally good karma he was given the opportunity to taste an ungodly number of great French wines and this singular experience turned him into a complete and insufferable wine fanatic.
 He returned to the University of California at Davis to complete a degree in Plant Sciences in 1979, where owing to his single-minded obsession with Pinot Noir he was regarded as a bit of a holy terroir in the hallowed halls of the sober and sedate Department of Viticulture and Enology.